 - Be at least 18 years old unless accompanied by a responsible adult.
-See Safety Alert Children Driving Launches. - Check the steering equipment before the outing as part of the boat checking procedure. - Report any defects in steering equipment to the club responsible and quarantine the boat. - Keep a good lookout in all directions at all times when afloat. - Follow correct steering procedures and navigation rules. - Pay attention and be aware of their position at all times in relation to circulation patterns, hazards and other water users. - Inform the club of any change in the location or type of hazard encountered. - Be aware of the Port of London Authority (PLA) guidance on Rowing on the Tideway, and the Thames Regional Rowing Council (TRRC) requirements for Steering on the Thames, and comply with the PLA requirements for Launch Drivers if driving on the Tideway. - Report any transgression of navigation rules that they have observed to the club and to British Rowing. - Be conversant with safety and rescue procedures in the case of accident. - Wear a lifejacket at all times when afloat. - Where there are motorised vessels, understand the sound signals, day shapes and navigation marks, and where appropriate, lights displayed by other vessels. - Where a radio is carried, ensure that someone in the launch is competent to use it and knows which channels to use.
+See Safety Alert Children Driving Launches. - Check the steering equipment before the outing as part of the boat checking procedure. - Report any defects in steering equipment to the club responsible and quarantine the boat. - Keep a good lookout in all directions at all times when afloat. - Follow correct steering procedures and navigation rules. - Pay attention and be aware of their position at all times in relation to circulation patterns, hazards and other water users. - Inform the club of any change in the location or type of hazard encountered. - Where relevant, be aware of the Port of London Authority (PLA) guidance on The Tideway Code, and the Thames Regional Rowing Council (TRRC) requirements for Steering on the Thames, and comply with the PLA requirements for Launch Drivers if driving on the Tideway. - Where relevant, be aware of the tidal information for rowers on the Tideway here. - Report any transgression of navigation rules that they have observed to the club and to British Rowing. - Be conversant with safety and rescue procedures in the case of accident. - Wear a lifejacket at all times when afloat. - Where there are motorised vessels, understand the sound signals, day shapes and navigation marks, and where appropriate, lights displayed by other vessels. - Where a radio is carried, ensure that someone in the launch is competent to use it and knows which channels to use.
 Know how to describe the location of the boat to the coastguard, RNLI or navigation authority.